bsmg/beat-saber-community-wiki/beginners-guide.md

 Mods are installed into the folder `Plugins` within your Beat Saber install directory.

-# I want to learn about
+# Where to go from here
 * [Making beatmaps](beginners-guide-mapping)
 * [Custom sabers](custom-sabers)
 * [Custom avatars](custom-avatars)